pachyderm/docs/content/latest/concepts/data-concepts/repo.md

 ## Definition

-A MLDM repository is a location where you store your data inside Pachyderm.
+A MLDM repository is a location where you store your data inside MLDM.
 It is a top-level data object that contains files and folders.

 Similar to Git, a **MLDM repository tracks all changes to the data and creates a history of data modifications that you can access and review**.